 Also, consider sharing the survey results with relevant audiences: customers, coworkers, management, etc. Sharing these insights can align your team with a vision to improve overall results.

-Conducting a survey doesn’t have to be complicated.
+Conducting an online survey doesn’t have to be complicated.
 You need a tool to design the survey and gather responses as well as a clear strategy.
 The effort will be worth it because of the valuable insights you’ll gain.